-- Describe major research approaches in geography, how they relate to theory and to each other; - Formulate effective problem statements and research questions; - Discuss the advantages and disadvantages of various methods and research designs for investigating different kinds of questions; - Find, critically review, and synthesize academic literature on a given topic; - Anticipate the potential benefits and risks of a research project and design a strategy to manage the risks and ensure that benefits are fairly distributed; - Create research instruments e.g. surveys and interview guides and use them to collect data; - Understand and apply basic concepts in sampling and probability; - Collaborate, divide tasks and manage time effectively as part of a research team; - Perform basic quantitative analysis using SPSS software; - Perform basic qualitative analysis using NVivo software; and - Write a convincing research report that clearly communicates the importance as well as the limitations of the findings.
+- Describe major research approaches in geography, how they relate to theory and to each other; - Formulate effective problem statements and research questions; - Discuss advantages and disadvantages of various methods and research designs for investigating different kinds of questions; - Find, critically review, and synthesize academic literature on a given topic; - Anticipate potential benefits and risks of a research project and design a strategy to manage risks and ensure benefits are fairly distributed; - Create research instruments (e.g. surveys, interview guides) and use them to collect data; - Apply basic concepts in sampling and probability; - Collaborate, divide tasks and manage time effectively as part of a research team; - Perform basic quantitative analysis using SPSS software; - Perform basic qualitative analysis using NVivo software; and - Write a convincing research report that clearly communicates both the importance and the limitations of the findings.